teshukatepalli/census-population/README.md

     composer install

-Create Database in sql
+Create Database in MySql

     Start Xampp
-    Start Apache and MySql
+    Start Apache and MySql in xampp
     Open MySql admin panel using Localhost/phpmyadmin
     Create Database with the name of census
     Create User account with (username:root password: (password field remains blank))